maximvdberg/reasamplomatic-multi/README.md

 ### Optional dependencies

+ - For automatic pitch detection, you need to install the JS ReaScript API via ReaPack (search for `js_ReaScriptAPI: API functions for ReaScripts`).
+For this to work, you need to install ReaSamplOmatic Multi via ReaPack as well.
- - For drag-and-drop support, install the `tkinterdnd2` package.
+ - For drag-and-drop support, install the `tkinterdnd2` Python package.
- - To show useful tooltips on hover, you need to install `tkinter-tooltip`.
+ - To show useful tooltips on hover, you need to install the `tkinter-tooltip` Python package.

-To install these dependencies, run the following in a terminal:
+To install these last two dependencies, run the following in a terminal:

 ```
 python -m pip install tkinterdnd2 tkinter-tooltip
 ```

 ### Getting the script